 General Stone calls in and tells them that they’ve established a definite pattern.
 “They have no weapons of their own which is unlikely, or the ones they do have won’t work in their atmosphere.”
 When Penner questions how they were able to perpetrate the sabotage, the General tells him that all their own weapons were used against them, by the walking dead.

 Penner determines that their only real weapon is the fact that they are invisible.
 A scientist in Moscow believes that there must be a basic weakness in the molecular structure of their materials.
-Their metals in earth’s atmosphere are vulnerable.
-Penner says that it might also indicate a weakness in the molecular structure in their bodies.
+The metals in the earth’s atmosphere are vulnerable.
+Penner says that it might also indicate a weakness in the molecular structure of their bodies.

 Phyllis comes out, and both she and Jay light up a cigarette.
 He tells her that her father has a lead but wants to work on it alone.
 He then says, “You hate my guts don’t ya?”
 She accuses him “You killed a man in cold blood this morning, I keep seeing his face” Then Jay very sullenly says ” So do I, I fought all the way through Korea, probably killed a lot of men…but I never saw their faces…dropping a bomb from a plane isn’t quite so personal.”

-The science fiction tale as anti war allegory.
+The science fiction tale is an anti-war allegory.

 Ah, then Phyllis offers to make him some coffee.
 I was waiting for that bit of domesticity in the midst of dead men walking.